image descriprion

 Day 0: Arrival in Whitehorse

-1. Day 1 Pick up and travel to Minto
+1. Day 1 Pick up and travel to Johnson's Crossing

-After breakfast, we will be picked up by our driver and taken to our destination, Minto, about 3 hours from Whitehorse.
-Here we will load canoes, review paddling safety and technique, and begin our paddle to historic Dawson.
+After breakfast, we will be picked up by our driver and taken to our destination, Johnson's Crossing.
+Here we will load canoes, review paddling safety and technique, and begin our paddle to Little Salmon, where we will finish on day 9.
+Today, we will paddle 21 to 25 km, probably camping on Henry Isle.

 inclusions and exclusions at a glance